-This episode calls to question a standard practice of marketing fraternity: using the famous and powerful to showcase our significance.
+The Blagojevich episode and others like it calls into question a standard practice of marketing fraternity: using the famous and powerful to showcase our significance.
 We’ve all seen or heard the statistics (which vary wildly depending on who is sharing them) and they’ve continued to be a staple of our proof that we are effective.
 We claim a high percentage of Presidents, Senators, Governors, and others as an indication of our strength in developing leaders.
 Nobody has ever proven that this is even an effective practice.
 Did you join because Calvin Coolidge was Greek?

-Maybe it did used to work – but I doubt it would anymore.
-Especially since the approval ratings of politicians tend to be in the gutter.
+Maybe it used to work – but I doubt it would anymore.
+Especially since the approval ratings of politicians tend to be in the gutter (congressional disapproval currently stands at 75%).
 Are people able to turn off their filter of distrust and distaste for politicians when we use them as a marketing tool?
 Probably not.
-If we proudly told someone yesterday that Blagojevich rose to his position because of the teachings of fraternity, what do we tell that person today?
+If we proudly told someone yesterday that a person like Blagojevich rose to his position because of the teachings of fraternity, what do we tell that person today?

 Because humans are fallible, we can’t completely escape incidents like this.
 In most cases, we should be proud of famous folks that wear our letters.
 And some are going to screw up.
 However, the propensity of this happening with politicians (and possibly Hollywood celebrities) seems to be greater.
 So why are they the ones we tend to showcase most often?